megobrien15/comp20-mobrien/mbta/README.md

 I also received guidance for checking if a user has allowed location tracking from a StackOverflow post that is linked in the code.

-I spent approximately 6 hours completing this assignment
+I spent approximately 9 hours completing this assignment, though a lot of that time was spent having fun and trying to experiment with different types of formatting.